Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 Sequins can be added to cross stitch by slipping the needle through the sequin on the second half of the cross.

 A counted thread stitch.
-Seven stitch - click to enlarge
+Seven stitch

-Free embroidery stitching used when grading colour closely.Shaded laid work - click to enlarge
+Free embroidery stitching used when grading colour closely.Shaded laid work

 Working with three blending shades, start at centre with medium shade and work one third of the shape in close laid work .
 On either side of this area work two or three lines spaced widely apart.
 Fill in the spaces to the top with the light thread and the spaces to the bottom with the darker shade.
 When complete hold the work flat with rows of split stitches at right angles using the medium shade.

 A free embroidery stitch used to shade large areas in silk and crewel embroidery .
-Shading stitch - click to enlarge
+Shading stitch

 The first row of stitches are alternately long and short stitches and the following rows are stitches of an even length until the last row of the area where stitch length is varied to finish the filling.
-Shading stitch - click to enlarge
+Photo long and short

 This can be used with fine shading colours.
 A version called surface long and short stitch is more economical with floss.
 Other names for this stitch are long and short stitch, embroidery stitch, tapestry shading stitch, plumage stitch, feather work and opus plumarium.